Baan Ar Jor Heritage Hotel in Phuket

 The unusual location and setting always puzzled us.
 Only if you paid attention while driving, you could get a glimpse of the house from the main road, only visible for a few seconds between the trees.
 Very few people knew about it.
 We stopped several times and took photos, but photos were lost, adding to the mystery of the house with no name.

-A couple of years ago, we heard someone decided to give the mansion a new life and a name for people to come and admire it: Baan Ar Jor finally.
-We stopped a morning to see what the house looked like, and finally, get a glimpse of its story and discover the interior.
+A couple of years ago, we heard someone decide to give the mansion a new life and a name for people to come and admire it: Baan Ar Jor.
+We stopped a morning to see what the house looked like, and finally, we got a glimpse of its story and discovered the interior.
 As we arrived, the staff invited us to enter the restaurant first, and right away, the beauty and passion of the work done were obvious.

 The eight rooms are small, the way it was a century ago, and are decorated with vintage furniture to recreate the original style, creating an excellent photo backdrop.
 Air conditioning is available in each room but is not much needed because houses built in this era allowed air to circulate and keep the temperature comfortable.
-The price of the rooms is high if you wish to spend a couple of night (about 6,000 for a 16.8 sqm room with 14.6 sqm sunrise sided balcony)
+The price of the rooms is high if you wish to spend a couple of nights (about 6,000 for a 16.8 sqm room with a 14.6 sqm sunrise-sided balcony)

-Toh Deng (Toh Deng means Red Table) is a beautifully decorated restaurant intelligently combining two rooms in one.
+Toh Daeng is a beautifully decorated Thai restaurant that intelligently combines two rooms in one.
 You can admire how they purposely kept part of the separation brick wall.
 The result is a bright and welcoming room that managed to keep an antique and charming atmosphere.
 You can enjoy Phuket cuisine prepared with family recipes, drinks and cakes.

 Visitors are required to pay 200 baht to enjoy the house, but the money goes to the local community.
 You can walk around as you please and take as many selfies as you like, which is often the main reason for people to visit.
 The house is also a great wedding photo backdrop, frequently featured in magazines.